ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 **Example 1: Create views that you export to be imported into other modules.**

 This example creates two views, `FirstName`, and `NotFirstName`.
-The view `FirstName` collects information about the first names that are represented in the `FirstNamesDictionary` dictionary.
-The second view collects the names that are left when you exclude the first names.
+The view `FirstName` collects information about the given names that are represented in the `FirstNamesDictionary` dictionary.
+The second view collects the names that are left when you exclude the given names.
 Two dictionaries are necessary to make the text extraction easier.
-One dictionary contains all of the first names that you want to search for.
-The second dictionary, `LastNamesDictionary`, contains the last names to search for.
+One dictionary contains all of the given names that you want to search for.
+The second dictionary, `LastNamesDictionary`, contains the surnames to search for.
 The `FirstName` and the `NotFirstName` views are exported so that they can be imported and used in other modules, such as module `person` in Examples 2 and 3.

 ```
 module personName;